13 Common E-Commerce SEO Mistakes that Burn Your Marketing Budget

-A cutthroat analysis on content management and search engine algorithms should always be part of every SEO project.
-In the complex universe of world wide web domination, people often mistake traffic as digital championship concerning SEO principles.
+In the complex universe of the worldwide web’s domination, people often mistake traffic as a digital championship concerning SEO principles.
 And while this isn’t entirely false, it’s not always the case.

 1. Not enough SEO and comprehensive URLs

-This one is particularly a problem with breadcrumbs and products when it comes to categories.
+This one is a massive problem with products when it comes to categories.
 Item numbers instead of product labels are much more keyword-targetable and comprehended by search engines and people alike.

 3. Not enough reviews

-Spammy content, duplicate titles, unfriendly headlines.
-All these contribute to not getting traffic.
-It’s best to know that Google’s most apparent indicator about what a page comprises is its title tag.
-Using the same titles from other pages and sections of your website will only damage your chances of ranking, so don’t duplicate your titles.
+Spammy content, duplicate titles, unfriendly headlines – all contribute to not getting traffic.
+Google’s most apparent indicator of what a page comprises is its title tag.
+Therefore, using the same titles from other pages and sections of your website will only damage your chances of ranking, so don’t duplicate your titles.
 Avoid using titles that come from manufacturers too.
 This builds their credibility even more and can also harm you by getting penalized.